 Alia Hijaab is a Vancouver-based visual artist and animator.
 She is of mixed Syrian/American heritage and has spent most of her life living in the Middle East.
 Alia moved to Canada to pursue her art education and obtained her BMA in Animation from Emily Carr University of Art + Design and he uses her experiences as an immigrant in her practice.
 Alia is a storyteller at heart and her work explores issues of her Syrian identity, immigration, loss, social justice, and examining what it means to be an Arab woman in a contemporary context.

 Chhaya Naran is a queer, trans artist and animator.
-They are a recent grad of Emily Carr University.
+They graduated from Emily Carr University in 2018.
 Currently based in Vancouver, they hail from Kingston, Ontario, and are a part of the South Asian diaspora.
 Chhaya is influenced by their multiple overlapping identities, as well as a love for friends, family, food, and fantasy.

 Chris Strickler is from West Lafayette, Indiana and graduated in 2018 with a BMA in Animation from Emily Carr University of Art + Design.
 He is an animator, installation artist, and live visual performer.
 His work in all disciplines leans towards the abstract, with a focus on graphic shapes and crunchy textures.

 David Gorodetsky is an Emily Carr BFA student trying to find ways to create illustrations, animations, sculpture, ceramics and more.
 He is inspired by the weirdness of our universe, queer narratives, and a lot of mushrooms.
 Too many mushrooms.
 He hopes that Flavourcel grows into new and exciting ways for Vancouver to meet its animation community.